Toma Jederlinić: Apostolic Administrator of Trebinje-Mrkan

-Rizvanbegović's physician Jure Kačić briefly informed Maslać of Barišić's intention in a letter from 22 January 1846.
-The clergy of Trebinje-Mrkan was disturbed with the news and had a meeting some 15 days later and voiced their opposition to Barišić's intentions in a letter to Jederlinić.
+Rizvanbegović's physician, Jure Kačić, briefly informed Maslać of Barišić's intention in a letter from 22 January 1846.
+The clergy of Trebinje-Mrkan was disturbed by the news and had a meeting some 15 days later and voiced their opposition to Barišić's intentions in a letter to Jederlinić.
 The letter was supposed to serve in an eventual discussion before the Propaganda or the Austrian Emperor.
-Barišić arrived in Seonica on 1 June 1846 to take over the administration of the new apostolic vicariate and met with Rizvanbegović on 25 June, presenting him with a beratlı from the Sultan, according to which he was to get the administration over the "entire Turkish Herzegovina".
+Barišić arrived in Seonica, Tomislavgrad on 1 June 1846 to take over the administration of the new apostolic vicariate and met with Rizvanbegović on 25 June, presenting him with a beratlı from the Sultan, according to which he was to get the administration over the "entire Turkish Herzegovina".
 Two days later, Kačić informed Jederlinić and Maslać of the event.
-Rizvanbegović asked Barišić for the opinion of the bishop of Dubrovnik, and Kačić responded already knowing the bishop's stance.
+Rizvanbegović asked Barišić for the opinion of the bishop of Dubrovnik, and Kačić responded, already knowing the bishop's stance.
 The Franciscans became displeased and threatened Kačić to sue him before the regional Dalmatian government in Zadar, Austria.
-Kačić, after not receiving a response from Jederlinić, wrote him again.
+Kačić, after not receiving a response from Jederlinić, wrote to him again.

-Jederlinić, after receiving the two letters from Kačić, informed Rizvanbegović via Maslać that any unification of the dioceses in impossible without explicit order of the Holy See and the Austrian Emperor.
-He also informed him that he question the Propaganda over the issue, to which they informed him they know nothing of the matter, nor they ever discussed it.
-Expressing his personal opinion, Jederlinić wrote that he also cannot accept the unification of the dioceses without the order from the Holy See.
-Jederlinić also wrote to Barišić to explain the matter, since "he also knows very well that he cannot establish, unify or abolish a diocese without the explicit and special order of the Holy See".
+Jederlinić, after receiving the two letters from Kačić, informed Rizvanbegović via Maslać that any unification of the dioceses is impossible without the explicit order of the Holy See and the Austrian Emperor.
+He also told him that he questioned the Propaganda over the issue, to which they told him they knew nothing of the matter, nor had they ever discussed it.
+Expressing his personal opinion, Jederlinić wrote that he also could not accept the unification of the dioceses without an order from the Holy See.
+Jederlinić also wrote to Barišić to explain the matter since "he also knows very well that he cannot establish, unify or abolish a diocese without the explicit and special order of the Holy See".
 Barišić's response remains unknown.
 The issue seemed to be resolved, as the Diocese of Trebinje-Mrkan continued to be administered by the bishops of Dubrovnik, while Barišić served as the apostolic administrator on the territory of the Apostolic Vicariate of Herzegovina, controlled by the Herzegovinian Franciscans.

 Rizvanegović was deposed in March 1851, and the rule was taken over by Hajrudin Pasha and Omer Pasha Latas.
 Hajrudin Pasha met with Maslać and expressed his disagreement with the Diocese of Trebinje-Mrkan being controlled by a bishop from Austria.
 Expecting to be asked the same by Latas, Maslać asked Jederlinić for his opinion and a ferman held in the archives received by the bishop of Trebinje-Mrkan Nikola Ferić, by which the sultan allowed the clergy to act freely on the territory of the Ottoman Empire.
-Maslać managed to secure the continued work of the clergy in front of Latas.
+Maslać managed to secure the continued work of the church in front of Latas.
 The clergy of Trebinje-Mrkan asked Latas to allow Jederlinić to come to the diocese, which was rejected several times.
 For this reason, Maslać asked the Propaganda to appoint a bishop of Trebinje-Mrkan, but without success.